Losing Grandparents Doesn’t Become Simpler with Age

 Front to back: little sis, me, big sis, maternal Baba and Gigi Taraschuk, 1999

-As an adult grandchild, when we walk into our grandparents’ house, we back revert to our childhood.
+As an adult grandchild, walking into our grandparents’ house means we revert to our childhood.
 Our worries are left at the door.
 We don’t have to think about the realities of life.
 In Grandma and Grandpa’s, Amma and Afi’s, Baba and Gigi’s, Nana and Papa’s house – we’re safe and sound, and eternally five years old.
-With endless puffed wheat cake and hot chocolate with coloured marshmallows.
+With endless puffed wheat cake and hot chocolate with little pink, green, and yellow marshmallows.

 But when we lose our grandparents, we lose our sanctuary and sense of security.
 As grandchildren, we feel a range of emotions.
 Anger, emptiness, abandonment.
 And, we, the grandchildren have to face the harsh reality that grandparents were human like everyone else.